 We have limited places available and your admission into this program will be based on how successful your audition and interview is.

-How to prepare for your audition
+How to prepare for your on campus audition

 To prepare for your audition you should arrive 30 minutes before your scheduled audition time to ensure you are adequately warmed-up.